michael-rapp/ChromeLikeTabSwitcher/README.md

 tabSwitcher.addTab(tab);
 ```

 In order to specify how the tabs of a `TabSwitcher` should look like, the abstract class `TabSwitcherDecorator` must be overridden and an instance of the implementing class must be applied to the tab switcher by using its `setDecorator`-method.
 This is very similar to the paradigm of adapters commonly used in Android developing for populating a `ListView`, `RecyclerView`, etc. Each custom implementation of the class `TabSwitcherDecorator` must override the `onInflateView`- and `onShowTab`-method.
 The first one is used to inflate the view, which should be used by a tab, the latter allows to customize the appearance of the inflated view, depending on the current state.
+Within the scope of the `onShowTab`-method the decorator's `findViewById`-method can be used to reference views.
+It uses a built-in view holder for better performance.

 If different views should be inflated for different tabs, the `getViewTypeCount`- and `getViewType`-methods must be overridden as well.
 The first one should return the total number of different views, which are inflated by the `onInflateView`-method, the latter one must return a distinct integer value, which specifies the view type of a specific tab.
 The following code illustrates how the class `TabSwitcherDecorator` can be implemented.

 ```java
 class Decorator extends TabSwitcherDecorator {